Calgary Public Library Foundation

 About Calgary Public Library Foundation:

 Founded in 1999, Calgary Public Library Foundation (CPLF) fundraises for the Calgary Public Library Board.
-Its mission is to provide the Calgary community with the best public library system in the world.
-CPLF does not replace existing funding sources but instead seeks to enhance the collections, programs, and services offered by the 21 Calgary Public Library branches.
+Its mission is to support Calgary Public Library’s programs and services to make it an inspirational pillar of the community and a global leader in library innovation.
+According to the foundation, one in four children start school behind their peers in reading and language skills.
+CPLF does not replace existing funding sources but instead seeks to enhance the collections, programs, and services offered by Calgary Public Library branches.
+The Library has over 750,000 active members, accounting for 56% of Calgarians.

 My anchor